Samerion/Fluid/readme.md

 I decided to write it because making one turns out to be faster and easier than trying to make raygui or imgui work in D.

+Glui has HiDPI support, which is necessary for it to work on Windows (Raylib's scissors mode is broken).

+**Note:** If HiDPI is on in the system, fonts will be blurry, unless you load them upscaled.
+Use Style.loadFont instead.

 It implements a tree node structure, but doesn't provide an event loop and doesn't create a window, making it easier to integrate in other projects.